-Many years ago, when I was first told that I was losing my music room and would be teaching music classes from a cart, I had so many questions and was unsure of where or to whom I could turn for answers.
+Many years ago, when I was first told that I was losing my music room and would be teaching music classes from a cart, I had so many questions and was unsure of where to turn for answers.
 I knew there were other "music cart teachers" out there, but at that time, there was very little online dialogue and hardly any resources addressing the issue.
-Although in recent years there's been a HUGE influx of music education blogs popping up all over the online sphere, only a rare music teacher blogger here or there would give further insight after an initial post about teaching temporarily or indefinitely on a cart.
+Although there numerous music education blogs all over the online sphere, only a rare blog here or there wrote about teaching from a cart.

-One evening, I happened to stumble upon a blog asking questions about teaching music from a cart.
-Apparently, months had passed with no one giving an answer so, with several years of cart teaching trial and error experience under my belt, I decided to leave a brief response with an open invitation to contact me for more information.
-Little did I know that my short answer would open the floodgates!
-I began to receive emails (and still continue to get them every year since) from elementary music teachers across the country, sharing their specific "cart story" and asking for help, tips, and urgent advice.
-At around the same time, my school district began asking me to serve as a District Mentor to first-year teachers and I also began my role as a Clinical Educator to local university music education students, inviting them into my (traveling) elementary general music world.
-Through all of these avenues, I found myself repeatedly sharing much of what I learned while being on a cart.
-As I continued to mentor and serve as an advisor, I decided it was time to take the various topics I've addressed, along with the most frequently asked questions, and start compiling all of my responses into one place.
+One evening, I happened to stumble upon a blog asking questions about teaching music from a cart and, apparently, months had passed with no one giving an answer.
+At this point, I had several years of cart teaching trial-and-error experience under my belt, so I decided to leave a brief response with an open invitation to contact me for more information.
+Little did I know that my short answer would OPEN THE FLOODGATES!
+I began receiving emails from elementary music teachers all across the country (and even around the world!) sharing their own "cart story" and asking for help, tips, and urgent advice.
+Since I found myself repeatedly sharing much of what I learned while being on a cart, I decided it was time to take these various topics I'd been addressing and start compiling all of my responses into one place.

 but not impossible!

-It's my hope that this website serves as a helpful resource not just for traveling elementary music teachers but for ANY music teacher as we navigate topics such as:
+It's my hope that MusicOnACart.com can serve as a helpful resource not just for traveling elementary music teachers but for ANY music teacher as we navigate topics such as:

 Who's the main writer behind MusicOnACart.com?

-I'm Danielle!
-I won't spout off credentials (though, if you're the really curious type, you can read all of that stuff here), but having spent a majority of my elementary music teaching career on a cart, you can definitely count me in as a "Full-Fledged Card Carrying Member of the Cart Club" (if that were actually a real thing, my task-oriented self would ask to be the Secretary).
-I spent my first few years on a cart bemoaning the situation until I came to the realization that there were actually some positive things I could learn from the circumstance.
+Hi, I'm Danielle!
+I won't spout off credentials, but if you're really curious, you can read all of that stuff here.
+Having spent a majority of my elementary music teaching career on a cart (and I'm still rolling to this day), you can definitely count me in as a full-fledged card carrying member of the "cart club"...and if that were actually a thing, my task-oriented self would ask to be the Secretary. 😆 I spent my first few years on a cart bemoaning the situation until I came to the realization that there were actually some positive things I could learn from the circumstance.
 Imagine that!
 Since then, I've continued to learn and grow and developed a new motto through it all.
-I wasn't going to just "roll with it" but I was going to:
+I wasn't going to just "roll with it," but I was going to: